-Xink Campaign is a great product for the promotion of new products, services, content, events, etc., essentially anything you want to help highlight your business.
+Xink Campaign is great for promoting new products, services, content, events, etc., essentially anything you want to help highlight your business.

-The native analytics are incredibly helpful in determining which campaigns are driving the most interaction and which geographic area is contributing the most interest.
+The native analytics are incredibly helpful in determining which campaigns drive the most interaction and which geographic area contributes the most interest.

-However, many of our customers want to take their analytics a step further, by looking at how Xink-generated traffic is traversing their web properties.
+However, many of our customers want to take their analytics further by looking at how Xink-generated traffic traverses their web properties.

-This article is quick overview on integrating Xink with Google Analytics for effective campaign tracking.
+This article is a quick overview of integrating Xink with Google Analytics for effective campaign tracking.

-Although specific to Google Analytics, many other enterprise analytics packages follow the same model with regards to custom URL building.
+Although specific to Google Analytics, many other enterprise analytics packages follow the same model regarding custom URL building.

 Below is an example of how I’ve set up a custom URL to track Xink campaigns

-This is where you’ll build your custom URL which will tell Google Analytics how to classify your signature-driven traffic (for the uninitiated, you can also use this method to track your other non-Xink campaigns as well).
+This is where you’ll build your custom URL, which will tell Google Analytics how to classify your signature-driven traffic (for the uninitiated, you can also use this method to track your other none-Xink campaigns as well).

 Step 1, website URL:

 This is the page destination for your visitors once they click.
-If you’ve set up a special landing page or have a specific blog post you’re highlighting, you’d provide that URL here.
+If you’ve set up a special landing page or have a specific blog post you’re highlighting, you will provide that URL here.

 Step 2, identifying your campaign:

 Campaign Medium: Which method are you using to convey the traffic?
-As you can see in this example, I’ve called this “Signatures”.
+As you can see in this example, I’ve called these “Signatures”.

-Campaign Term: I’ve left this blank, but if you were doing any A/B testing with regards to specific terms or CTAs in your signature campaigns, you could add that here for easy identification.
+Campaign Term: I’ve left this blank, but if you were doing any A/B testing regarding specific terms or CTAs in your signature campaigns, you could add that here for easy identification.

 Campaign Content: Depending on whether or not you’ve used Campaign Term, you can also put an identifier here.
-I’ve indicated here that I’m using this signature to drive new trial requests for Xink.
+I’ve indicated using this signature to drive new trial requests for Xink.

-While it might look a little unwieldy, it will not adversely affect your recipients landing on the page you desire.
+While it might look unwieldy, it will not adversely affect your recipient's landing on the page you desire.

 So, what does this look like in Google Analytics?

-All in all, integrating with Google Analytics is pretty easy way to get a secondary level of analytics on how well your email signature campaigns are performing.
+Integrating with Google Analytics is a pretty easy way to get a secondary level of analytics on how well your email signature campaigns perform.